See the original post on Beyond Bylines.

 - Practice cultural competence.

 Tip: Need to connect with subject matter experts for your next story?
 Fill out a ProfNet query form to get matched with relevant sources.
+Here are some experts that recently made themselves available to reporters.

 2. Try a new medium